 - A school may be awarded the Major Award in more than one focus area in each academic year.
-We judge each focus area in isolation from the others so, for example, winning the PE Major Award does not affect that school’s chances (positively or negatively) of also winning the STEM Major Award.
+We judge each focus area in isolation from the others so, for example, winning the PE Major Award does not affect that school’s chances (positively or negatively) of also winning the STEM or L2L Major Awards.

 - Minor Awards that are given to schools do not adversely affect the Major Award decision in any way.
 However, linking a Minor and Major award is perfectly acceptable and can strengthen a bid.

 PLEASE NOTE: The old Effective Learning criteria has changed to Learning to Learn which focusses exclusively on teaching pupils revision/learning techniques and no longer includes equipment/environments to facilitate effective learning (which can be bid for under STEM or PE).
 See our Focus Areas page for more details.